Skip to content

 newest_entry = max(self.memory_entries, key=lambda x: x.timestamp)

-The method starts by collecting basic metrics and identifying temporal boundaries.
-Average importance helps understand the quality of retained information.
+The method starts by collecting basic metrics and identifying temporal boundaries, plus data processing stage distribution to understand pipeline context retention patterns.

-Next, it calculates comprehensive utilization and temporal metrics:
+Next, it calculates comprehensive utilization and temporal metrics optimized for data processing:

 return {